runarorama/kex/README.md

 Kex
 ===

-A language for generating extensible protocols in Scala
+A language for creating extensible protocols in Scala